LBHackney-IT/grants-service/README.md

     out the other end as "instance_role"
   - "Access to Postgres" security group
   - SessionManagerKey
-  - Name “RDS Jump Box - Covid Business Grants"
+  - Name “RDS Jump Box - Additional Restrictions Grant"
 - Then you probably need to add it to Systems Manager
   - Go to AWS Systems Manager Quick Setup
   - Client "Edit all"